- Madagascar

 Breakfast, Lunch & Dinner

-Depart the highlands on your journey to Ranohira.
-First stop at Ambalavao, visit the Antemoro paper factory where you can witness the process of making paper from the bark of the mulberry tree.
-Travel along the Andringitra Mountains to your next stop at Anja Community Reserve, a woodland area with a freshwater lake at the base of a cliff and home to the highest concentration of ring-tailed lemurs in Madagascar.
-Arrive at Ranohira village for your trip to Isalo National Park.
+Depart the highlands as you journey to Ranohira, making a stop in Ambalavao to visit the Antemoro paper factory, where traditional paper is made from the bark of the mulberry tree.
+Continue through the stunning Andringitra Mountains and call in at the Anja Community Reserve, a woodland sanctuary home to Madagascar’s highest concentration of ring-tailed lemurs.
+Arrive in Ranohira, the gateway to the incredible Isalo National Park.

 Breakfast, Lunch & Dinner